shanto268/BangTheDiceGame/README.md

 * using a similar approach for the bull's eyes 1 and 2
 * depending on the number of Gatling adjust the probability of keeping the gatling (i.e. the willingness to keep gatling increases if there is 2 or more gatlings (constrained to 3))

+The AI Logic is discussed in greater details in the AILogic.txt file.

 ## To Do List
 - [x] Successful debugging of command line version of the game